-Planned Activities Funds will support the repair, rehabilitation or purchase of affordable housing for the benefit of low-income residents.
+Planned Activities Funds will support the repair, rehabilitation, or purchase of affordable housing for the benefit of low-income residents.
 The funds may also be used to facilitate the development of new housing projects that provide permanent rental and homeownership opportunities for low income residents including emergency and/or special needs housing for the homeless and people with mental disabilities.
-Funds may also be used for public improvements such as ADA ramps, water and sewer, streets, sidewalks, and water and sewer lines.
+Funds may be used for public improvements such as ADA ramps, water and sewer, streets, sidewalks, and water and sewer lines.

-20 Project Name CDBG Administration
+25 Project Name CDBG Administration

 Target Area

 Goals Supported

 Needs Addressed

-Funding CDBG: \$585,182 \$ 782,460
+Funding CDBG: \$505,182

 Description The project will provide funding to support program management, coordination, monitoring and evaluation of the City of Tacoma's CDBG program.
 The project is managed by staff from the Tacoma Community Redevelopment Authority.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities N/A

-Location Description N/A
+Location Description Citywide

 Planned Activities Provide funding to be used to support program management, coordination, monitoring and evaluation of the City of Tacoma's CDBG program.
-The project is managed by staff from the Tacoma Community Redevelopment Authority located at 747 Market Street, RM 808 Tacoma WA 98402.
+The project is managed by staff from the Tacoma Community Redevelopment Authority located at 747 Market Street, Rm 808, Tacoma, WA 98402.

-21 Project Name CHDO Set Aside
+26 Project Name CHDO Set Aside

 Target Area

 Goals Supported Increase and preserve affordable housing choice

 Needs Addressed Affordable Housing Choice

-Funding HOME: \$202,465
+Funding CDBG: \$202,465

-Description Target Date A percentage of the annual HOME funding will be set aside for the operational support of local Community Housing Development Organizations (CHDOs) to facilitate the development of affordable housing opportunities.
-6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 7 low income families will benefit from these funds Location Description Citywide Planned Activities A percentage of the annual HOME funding will be set aside for the operational support of local Community Housing Development Organizations (CHDOs) to facilitate the development of affordable housing opportunities.
-It is anticipated that 4 existing single family properties will be rehabilitated and 3 new construction properties will be built and sold to low-income first-time home buyers.
-22 Project Name City of Lakewood HOME Housing Rehabilitation Program Target Area Goals Supported Needs Addressed Affordable Housing Choice Funding HOME: \$42,254 Description Loan program made available to eligible low income homeowners to correct health and safety items occurring to their home.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that one low-income family will benefit from these funds.
-Location Description Citywide Planned Activities Loan program made available to eligible low income homeowners to correct health and safety items occurring to their home.
-23 Project Name City of Lakewood HOME Affordable Housing Fund Target Area
+Description A percentage of the annual HOME funding will be set aside for the operational support of local Community Housing Development Organizations (CHDOs) to facilitate the development of affordable housing opportunities.

+Target Date 6/30/2020

+Estimate the number and type of families that will benefit from the proposed activities It is estimated that 7 low income families will benefit from the proposed activities.

+Location Description Citywide

+Planned Activities A percentage of the annual HOME funding will be set aside for the operational support of local Community Housing Development Organizations (CHDOs) to facilitate the development of affordable housing opportunities.
+It is anticipated that four existing single family properties will be rehabilitated and three new construction properties will be built and sold to low-income, first-time homebuyers.

+27 Project Name HESG/ESG Projects

+Target Area

+Goals Supported

+Needs Addressed

+Funding ESG: \$208,750

+Description Rapid re-housing households will be provided with housing search, placement, and other assistance, including case management services, and short- or medium- term rental assistance under a graduated rental subsidy to ensure housing stability prior to exit.
+Persons served through emergency shelter facilities will receive a safe shelter, children's services, life skills training, navigation services, domestic violence safety planning and advocacy, 24-hour crisis line for domestic violence victims, and homeless teen services that include meals, needs assessment and planning, connection to resources, and other essential services.
+Of the \$208,750 in new grant funds, \$61,675 is allocated to rapid re-housing, \$126,201 for Emergency Shelter, \$15,656 for ESG Administration and \$5,218 for HMIS activities which include data entry, data quality, and reporting.

+Target Date